Property Investment

 Christchurch is spending billions of dollars on major projects.
 Some are easy to spot, others are still flying under the radar.

 First on my list is Christchurch’s new stadium.
-This one’s been in the pipeline for a while and now it’s finally getting close to completion.
+This one has been in the pipeline since it was first announced in 2012 after the earthquakes.
+Now, it’s finally getting close to completion.

 30,000 people can flock to the central city arena.
 It will be fully covered and ready to host major sporting events, concerts and festivals, no matter the weather.